 The first criteria to consider is that Google returns results based on the user’s IP address.
 Google always returns listing that are closest to you.
 If you search “burgers,” it will mostly pick up the closest McDonalds, then Burger King, then Wendy’s, and so on.
 Google must verify your physical address before your business can be seen on the Google Maps platform.
 For this reason, The UPS Store offers a physical mailing address which can be used to verify your business on Google’s platform.
 By going to multiple UPS stores, your business can show multiple service locations.

-The next criteria to address is content.
 The content must be relative to the search term that you are wanting to rank.
 We suggest creating a page dedicated to each product or service for which you wish to be searchable.
 For each page, you need to have a minimum of two original pictures, and 352 characters of original copy (basically two paragraphs).
 You will then need to create a sitemap on the home page, to navigate the spiders to the entirety of the site.

 The next criteria considered in creating site prominence is the relative traffic generated to the website for each particular search term.
 This is where your social media and AdWords can play a huge role in the process.
 The more traffic generated for the key term, the more relative your website is seen for that term, and the higher your site will rank in that area for that term.
 You don’t have to run AdWord campaigns in perpetuity, only long enough to generate more traffic than your competitors in that area for that search term.
 Once that is accomplished, you can then move to another desired search term.